TheWolfAround/Compile-Vulkan-Equipments-on-Windows/README.md

 # Compile-Vulkan-Equipments-on-Windows
-This script prepared for a YouTube video.
+This script is prepared for a YouTube video.
 Watch the video before using it to avoid unexpected errors.
 https://youtu.be/seidkuRehPw